Saturday, Sep 08

 Of course the problem wasn’t that we were using Matlab rather than Octave; it turned out that the problem was multiple layers of stuff with the top-most error being it running over an array index out of bounds.
 Debugging this was hard, because the array bounds seemed to come from nowhere.

 I say out of nowhere, because it was coming out of somewhere.
-After asking the students, it turns out that one way you can define and set variables from a file is to load() a file and the variable with the same name as the file (- the .txt) is loaded with the contents of the file.
+After asking the students, it turns out that one way you can define and set variables from a file is to load()

 “I now want to know what happens if the file name contains white space.”, asked Ed on twitter.
 So did I so I stumbled out of my sick-bed, got my laptop, loaded octave and had a look.
-It’s easy really, it replaces the spaces with _s.
+It’s easy really, it replaces the spaces with _

 “You can do open science in Matlab, people can replicate it in Octave”